Derby North

 Derby North (/ˈdɑːrbi/) is a constituency formed of part of the city of Derby, represented in the House of Commons of the UK Parliament since 2024 by Catherine Atkinson from the Labour Party.
 It was previously held by Amanda Solloway, a Conservative.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)

 Between 1983 and 2005, the seat was a bellwether; in 2010 and 2017, the seat leaned more to the political left than the overall result.
 The seat was, relative to others, a marginal seat from 2001, as well as a swing seat, as its winner's majority had not exceeded 8.6% of the vote since the 15.9% majority won at that year's general election.
 The seat had changed hands twice since then.
 In the 2024 general election, that changed, with Atkinson winning with a majority of 21.4%.

+Constituency profile

+Derby North is an entirely urban and suburban constituency located in Derbyshire and covers the western and northern neighbourhoods of the city of Derby.
+This includes the areas of Mickleover, Littleover, Mackworth Estate, Darley Abbey and Chaddesden.
+Derby is a centre for engineering, particularly in rail transport.
+The city has a large deaf community, second only to London.
+Parts of the constituency close to the city centre have high levels of deprivation, falling within the 10% most-deprived areas in England, whilst the suburbs of Mickleover and Darley Abbey are affluent.

+Residents of Derby North are generally younger and have average levels of income, education and professional employment when compared to national averages.
+At the 2021 census, White people made up 80% of the population and Asians were the largest ethnic minority group at 11%.
+At the city council, the neighbourhoods close to the city centre are represented by Labour Party councillors, whilst Conservatives and Liberal Democrats were elected in the more wealthy south-west of the constituency.
+An estimated 54% of voters in Derby North supported leaving the European Union in the 2016 referendum, similar to the nationwide figure of 52%.